danimal-johnson/transit-board-be/docs/endpoints.md

 ### Stops

-Information about a specific stop, by ID.
+Information about a specific stop by ID.

 #### `GET /api/stops/:id`